sjhloco/nornir_orion/README.md

 **Groups:** Nornir groups are created using the *groups* list of dictionaries with group membership based around the device attribute *MachineTypes*.

 -Group: Name of the group
--type: Host data dict to represent the device type for this group (router, switch, etc), it replaces MachineType
+-type: Host data dictionary to represent the device type for this group (router, switch, etc), it replaces MachineType
--filter: A list of upto two filter objects (and logic) to match against SELECT 'MachineTypes'
+-filter: A list of upto two filter objects (*and* logic) to match against *SELECT MachineTypes*
--scrapli: Optional 3rd connection driver added to connection_options (platform)
+-scrapli: Optional 3rd party connection driver added to connection_options (platform)
--netmiko: Optional  3rd connection driver added to connection_options (platform)
+-netmiko: Optional  3rd party connection driver added to connection_options (platform)
--napalm: Optional  3rd connection driver added to connection_options (platform)
+-napalm: Optional  3rd party connection driver added to connection_options (platform)

-This will create groups for *ios*, *iosxe*, *nxos*, *wlc*, *asa*, *wlc* and *checkpoint* with a custom *type* host_var and the *platform* set to  define the 3rd party connection driver.
+This will create groups for *ios*, *iosxe*, *nxos*, *wlc*, *asa*, *wlc* and *checkpoint* with a custom *type* host_var and the *platform* set for any connection drivers defined.

 ```yaml
 groups: